 How much will it cost

 Hmm!
 Well it depends on how resourceful you are.
-The hardware for my machine used a lot of materials form an office clear out but I did have to purchase the drawer slides and the thread rods.
-The main controller board came from Ebay and if I remember correctly it was £169.
-I then built the powers supply for it form two old PC power supply units.
-The PC running MACH3 was and old one I already had.
+The hardware for my machine used a lot of materials form an office clear out but I did have to purchase the drawer slides and the threaded rods.
+The main controller board came from eBay and if I remember correctly it was £169, including NEMA 23 steppers.
+I then built the powers supply form two old PC power supply units.
+The PC running Mach3 was and old one I already had.
 The biggest costs for me has been the software Mach3, Profili2 Pro and DevFus Foam.
 JediCut will do all this for free but isn’t quite as polished.
 I’ve spent more on this than the build.
 But if you use LinuxCNC you can reduce this considerably, with the free g-code generator.

 What type of foam do I use